pingcap/tispark/README.md

 To build from sources that is compatible with Spark 2.3.0+, please follow the next section.

 ## How to build from sources
 TiSpark now supports Spark 2.3.0+.
-The previous version for Spark 2.1.0+ will only contain bug fixes in future, you may still get Spark2.1 support until release 1.1.
+The previous version for Spark 2.1.0+ will only contain bug fixes in future, you may still get Spark 2.1 support until release 1.1.
 ```
 git clone https://github.com/pingcap/tispark.git
 ```